quicwg/base-drafts/draft-ietf-quic-transport.md

 * stateless reset ({{stateless-reset}})

-### Draining Period {#draining}
+### Closing and Draining Connection States {#draining}

-After a connection is closed for any reason, an endpoint might receive packets from its peer.
-These packets might have been sent prior to receiving any close signal, or they might be retransmissions of packets for which acknowledgments were lost.

-The draining period exists to ensure that delayed or reordered packets are properly discarded.
-This state SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
-During this period no new application data can be sent on the connection.
+The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded.
+These states SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.

+An endpoint enters a closing period after initiating an immediate close ({{immediate-close}}) and optionally after an idle timeout ({{idle-timeout}}).
-Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.
-An endpoint that is in a draining period MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame.
+While closing, an endpoint MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame (see {{immediate-close}} for details).

-Once the draining period has ended, an endpoint SHOULD discard per-connection state.
-This results in new packets on the connection being discarded.
-An endpoint MAY send a stateless reset in response to any further incoming packets.
+In the closing state, only a packet containing a closing frame can be sent.
+An endpoint retains only enough information to generate a packet containing a closing frame and to identify packets as belonging to the connection.
+The connection ID and QUIC version is sufficient information to identify packets for a closing connection; an endpoint can discard all other connection state.
+An endpoint MAY retain packet protection keys for incoming packets to allow it to read and process a closing frame.

+The draining state is entered once an endpoint receives a signal that its peer is closing or draining.
+While otherwise identical to the closing state, an endpoint in the draining state MUST NOT send any packets.
+Retaining packet protection keys is unnecessary once a connection is in the draining state.

-An endpoint MAY exit the draining period earlier if it can guarantee that its peer is also draining.
-Receiving a CONNECTION_CLOSE or APPLICATION_CLOSE frame is sufficient confirmation, as is receiving a stateless reset.
-However, disposing of connection state could result in delayed or reordered packets to be handled poorly.
-For endpoints that have some alternative means to ensure that late-arriving packets on the connection do not create QUIC state, such as by closing the UDP socket, an abbreviated draining period can allow for faster resource recovery.
-Servers that retain an open port for accepting new connections SHOULD NOT exit the draining period early.
+An endpoint MAY transition from the closing period to the draining period if it can confirm that its peer is also closing or draining.
+Receiving a closing frame is sufficient confirmation, as is receiving a stateless reset.
+The draining period SHOULD end when the closing period would have ended.
+In other words, the endpoint can use the same end time, but cease retransmission of the closing packet.

+Disposing of connection state prior to the end of the closing or draining period could cause delayed or reordered packets to be handled poorly.
+Endpoints that have some alternative means to ensure that late-arriving packets on the connection do not create QUIC state, such as those that are able to close the UDP socket, MAY use an abbreviated draining period which can allow for faster resource recovery.
+Servers that retain an open socket for accepting new connections SHOULD NOT exit the closing or draining period early.

+Once the closing or draining period has ended, an endpoint SHOULD discard all connection state.
+This results in new packets on the connection being handled generically.
+For instance, an endpoint MAY send a stateless reset in response to any further incoming packets.

-The draining period does not apply when a stateless reset ({{stateless-reset}}) is sent.
+The draining and closing periods do not apply when a stateless reset ({{stateless-reset}}) is sent.

 ### Idle Timeout

 A connection that remains idle for longer than the idle timeout (see
-{{transport-parameter-definitions}}) becomes closed.
-Either peer removes connection state if they have neither sent nor received a packet for this time.
+{{transport-parameter-definitions}}) is closed.
+A connection enters the draining state when the idle timeout expires.

-The time at which an idle timeout takes effect won't be perfectly synchronized on peers.
-A connection enters the draining period when the idle timeout expires.
-During this time, an endpoint that receives new packets MAY choose to restore the connection.
-Alternatively, an endpoint that receives packets MAY signal the timeout using an immediate close.
+The time at which an idle timeout takes effect won't be perfectly synchronized on both endpoints.
+An endpoint that sends packets near the end of an idle period could have those packets discarded if its peer enters the draining state before the packet is received.

 ### Immediate Close

-An endpoint sends a CONNECTION_CLOSE or APPLICATION_CLOSE frame to terminate the connection immediately.
-Either frame causes all open streams to immediately become closed; open streams can be assumed to be implicitly reset.
-After sending or receiving a CONNECTION_CLOSE frame, endpoints immediately enter a draining period.
+An endpoint sends a closing frame, either CONNECTION_CLOSE or APPLICATION_CLOSE, to terminate the connection immediately.
+Either closing frame causes all streams to immediately become closed; open streams can be assumed to be implicitly reset.

+After sending a closing frame, endpoints immediately enter a closing period.
-During the draining period, an endpoint that sends a CONNECTION_CLOSE or APPLICATION_CLOSE frame SHOULD respond to any subsequent packet that it receives with another packet containing either close frame.
-To reduce the state that an endpoint maintains in this case, it MAY send the exact same packet.
-However, endpoints SHOULD limit the number of packets they generate containing either close frame.
-For instance, an endpoint could progressively increase the number of packets that it receives before sending additional packets.
+During the closing period, an endpoint that sends a closing frame SHOULD respond to any packet that it receives with another packet containing a closing frame.
+To minimize the state that an endpoint maintains for a closing connection, endpoints MAY send the exact same packet.
+However, endpoints SHOULD limit the number of packets they generate containing a closing frame.
+For instance, an endpoint could progressively increase the number of packets that it receives before sending additional packets or increase the time between packets.

 Note: